 Stories and Faces:

 Every face has a name, and every name has a story.
 In the last decade, I have met hundreds of fascinating people from all over the world: from the sea Gypsies of southern Thailand to the nomadic communities of Kyrgyzstan or the mountain people of Georgia.
 In this book, I am sharing their stories, and mine Read more.

 Being a travel photographer is not just about creating beautiful images in exotic places as it’s much more than that: from the preparatory work, research, and finding a local fixer to understanding the visual story you want to tell about a place and culture.
 In this book, I share my whole process from thought to publication.
 Read more.

 Some of the most powerful photographs tell – or imply – a story.
 Of course, not all of them do, but the ones that do seem to engage us in ways others don’t.
-Capturing a sense of story in our photographs isn’t easy, but it’s a good way to make our photographs stronger.
+Capturing a sense of story in our photographs isn’t easy, but it’s an excellent way to make our pictures stronger.
 Read more.